 Fitbit Sense 2: Release Date

-This was in line with our original predictions, as was the case for the Versa 4, also slated for shipment around the same window.
+This was in line with our original predictions, as was the case for the Versa 4, which also arrived at around the same time.

 Price & Pre-orders